The documentation you're currently reading is for version 2.5.0. Click here to view documentation for the latest stable version.

-If a particular sensor is not running or appears to not be working (e.g. triggers are not emitted) usually the best course of action is to follow the steps described below.
+If a particular sensor is not running or appears to not be working (e.g. triggers are not emitted) follow these steps to debug it:

 The first step is verifying that sensor is registered in the database.
 You can do that by inspecting the output of the command below and making sure your sensor is present:

 st2 sensor list

 If your sensor is not listed, this means it’s not registered.
 You can

 sudo st2ctl reload --register-sensors --register-fail-on-failure --verbose

 This will register sensors for all the packs which are available on the file

 system.
 As you can see, we also use